jjgecon/EconJM_auto_doc_gen/output_docs/zurich/cover_letter/Gonzalez_CL.typ

   ),
 )

-I am applying for the POSITION position in the INSTITUTION.
+I am applying for the Postdoctoral Scholar position at the University of Zurich for the SNSF Consolidator Grant on _Taxing Capital Gains_.
 Currently, I am a PhD candidate in Economics at Southern Methodist University, specializing in Applied Microeconomics with an emphasis on Culture and Gender Economics, and I expect to complete my degree by May 2026.

+As a Spanish national, my family and I are eager to *return to Europe* so our newborn daughter can grow up immersed in European culture.
+We are seeking a community with a safe learning environment, a key factor in our decision to *leave the United States*.

 My research explores how entertainment media both reflects and shapes economic behavior.
 I develop novel methods using generative AI to extract cultural values from TV shows and test how these values affect individuals' behaviors and attitudes.